Paid for by Drew John for State Senate

-After serving almost 16 years as a Graham County Supervisor, Drew John announced his intent to run for the AZ House of Representatives in Legislative District 14 (LD 14) in 2016.
-LD 14 includes Cochise, Greenlee, Graham Counties (excluding the San Carlos Apache Reservation), East side of Pima County-Rosemont area, Corona, Vail, Rita Ranch and the surrounding mountains of East Tucson.
+After serving 16 years as a Graham County Supervisor, Drew John was elected to the AZ House of Representatives in Legislative District 14 (LD-14) in 2016.
+LD-14 includes Cochise and Greenlee Counties, most of Graham County, and the eastern side of Pima County.

-In making his announcement as a guest speaker at a recent Graham County Republican meeting, John stated, “I have always told people that every individual needs to step up for their community when the opportunity arises.
-With the current Speaker of the AZ House of Representatives, David Gowan and Representative David Stevens terming out of the House at the end of 2016 and if I don’t step up when this opportunity presents itself, I feel I would be a hypocrite.
+In announcing his candidacy for state senate, John said, “I have always told people that every individual needs to step up for their community when the opportunity arises.
+With our current Senator Gail Griffin reaching her term limit, if I don’t step up when this opportunity presents itself, I feel I would be a hypocrite.

-John indicated that he had previously been approached by various individuals who urged him to consider running and has decided to step up for the challenge.
-He went on to emphasize the importance of LD 14 continuing to have a strong voice in the representation of its rural residents and that greater emphasis be placed on consistent communication with local leaders and citizens in each district community.
+Rep. John indicated that he had been approached by numerous individuals who urged him to consider running and he has decided to step up for the challenge.
+He went on to emphasize the importance of LD-14 continuing to have a strong voice in the representation of its rural residents and that greater emphasis be placed on consistent communication with local leaders and citizens in each district community.
+He is looking forward to continuing the current LD-14 team by helping Becky Nutt and Gail Griffin be elected to the house of representatives.
 He also outlined the following goals if elected to serve in the AZ House of Representatives:

-John, who is a 4th generation Arizonian, currently lives in Graham County and spent most of his youth living on a ranch farm in Cochise County 20 miles north of Benson.
-He also attended Benson Union and Safford High Schools.
+John, who is a 4th generation Arizonian, currently lives in Graham County.
+He spent most of his youth living on a ranch and farm in Cochise County, about 20 miles north of Benson.
+He attended Benson Union and Safford High Schools.
 He’s been married 39 years, has 3 children, and has been involved in family and his own businesses all of his life.
 He was a graduating member of Project Central Center for Rural Leadership Class XXII and selected as a Fellow for the Flinn-Brown Foundation Civic Leadership Program.
 His lifelong service to his community and state is exemplified by his service on the: